bmorris3/kelp/docs/kelp/optimization.rst

     np.random.seed(42)

-Next let's set up the properties of the `~kelp.Planet`, which we'll assume is like HD 189733 b, the `~kelp.Filter` which we'll assume is the Spitzer/IRAC Channel 1:
+Next let's set up the properties of the `~kelp.Planet`, which we'll assume is like HD 189733 b, and the `~kelp.Filter` which we'll assume is the Spitzer/IRAC Channel 1 (3.6 micron):

 .. code-block:: python